 Joshua’s Law requires a sixteen-year-old trying to obtain a driver’s license to complete a driver education course approved by the Department of Driver Services and also complete forty hours of supervised driving, including six hours at night.
 Other requirements include being enrolled in school and not being subject to various disciplinary actions at school.

-In addition, Georgia implemented the Teenage & Adult Driver Responsibility Act (TADRA),which established a three-step process for teenage drivers to learn how to drive safely.
-The first step is obtaining an instructional permit at age 15, where the teenage drive must be accompanied by a passenger who is at least 21 years old and has a valid C class driver’s license.
+In addition, Georgia implemented the Teenage & Adult Driver Responsibility Act (TADRA), which established a three-step process for teenage drivers to learn how to drive safely.
+The first step is obtaining an instructional permit at the age of 15, where the teenage drive must be accompanied by a passenger who is at least 21 years old and has a valid C class driver’s license.
 The second step is to obtain an intermediate license that has restrictions regarding the time of day that the teenager can drive, prohibits the teenager from driving with passengers who are not family members for six months, and then limits the number of unrelated passengers thereafter.
 If the teenager can make it through the first two steps without violating any of the rules or being charged for other offenses such as DUI, eluding a police officer, or reckless driving, then the teenager can obtain a full Class C license.

-Despite the laws combating reckless teenage driving,teenage drivers engage in risky behaviors, causing harm to themselves and others.
+Despite the laws combating reckless teenage driving, teenage drivers engage in risky behaviors, causing harm to themselves and others.
 Statistics show that even their teenage passengers often do the same, and have been shown to represent a significant percentage of those who are killed in motor vehicle accidents involving teenage drivers.

 The passengers who are in the vehicle of a negligent teenage driver can recover against the teenage driver and even his or her parents (if the family purpose doctrine is successfully applied).
-Proving that the teenage driver is liable for the wreck involves examining the circumstances based on factors such as eye witness testimony, the way the wreck happened, expert accident reconstruction, the police report, and admissions or statements from the parties involved.
+Proving that the teenage driver is liable for the wreck involves examining the circumstances based on factors such as eyewitness testimony, the way the wreck happened, expert accident reconstruction, the police report, and admissions or statements from the parties involved.

 A passenger may seek payment from the teenage driver’s car insurance company.
 The minimum required amount of insurance coverage for vehicles in Georgia for bodily injury is $25,000.00 per person/$50,000.00 per accident.
 Thus, if the injuries involve more than one passenger and occupants of other vehicles and involve catastrophic injuries, then the available insurance on the vehicle is often insufficient to fully compensate the victims.
 A claim by all of the injured victims may result in the late-filers receiving no compensation.
 If you are involved in a collision involving multiple claimants, you should make sure that your lawyer acts swiftly to make your claim with the car insurance company.